 What are my best chances at challenging the breath test results, or winning if no test was given?

-Whether the person willfully refused to take the breath or chemical tests, or really tried to take the Breathalyzer but still couldn’t get a sufficient reading that the officer is satisfied with, that driver could lose their license for at least a year in most states.
-However this can be prevented with the proper help at the DMV Administrative License Review Hearing that will determine if a person’s drivers license will be suspended or not, and for how long.
+Whether the person willfully refused to take the breath or chemical tests, or really tried to take the Breathalyzer but still couldn’t get a sufficient reading that the officer is satisfied with, that driver could lose their license for at least a year in most states under current local 2023 DUI laws.
+However this outcome can be prevented with the proper help at the DMV Administrative License Review Hearing that will determine if a person’s drivers license will be suspended or not, and for how long.

 In some DUI charge scenarios during the course of a suspected driving under the influence arrest, other types of tests that determine a person’s BAC level, such as blood or urine tests – are not used by the arresting officers when they assume they have enough evidence already to prove the case in court.
 The positive part of this type of arrest scenario, is when a DUI lawyer can show that a breath test device had results that were questionable or in error, the Breathalyzer results can be tossed out as evidence in court.

-In fighting all types of driving under the influence charges, when proper testing protocol is not followed according to the strict laws and guidelines in place, or if there was any other mistakes during the test procedure, the results are often successful at being suppressed as evidence.
-Once a person’s arrest can be reviewed online through us by a local DUI attorney from where you will be going to court, they will then be in a position to analyze any breath or other DUI test results to determine the best chances of challenging the BAC readings successfully.
+In fighting all types of local driving under the influence charges, when proper testing protocol is not followed according to the strict 2023 laws and guidelines in place, or if there was any other mistakes during the test procedure, the results are often successful at being suppressed as evidence.
+Once a person’s recent DUI arrest can be reviewed online through us by a local DUI attorney from where you will be going to court, they will then be in a position to analyze any breath or other DUI test results to determine the best chances of challenging the BAC readings successfully.

-Some drivers question if getting a lawyer is necessary when they feel their case can be easily won.
+Some drivers question should you get a lawyer for DUI when they feel their case can be easily won.
 The bottom line is that an expert attorney will always be needed to valiantly fight every technical legal aspect DUIs of today have, no matter how simple of a case it may first appear.
 For example, there are several issues and variables that can affect how reliable a breath test is for proving a DUI-related case.

-When the facts in a person’s arrest details lead to BAC test results that could be doubted, an expert defense lawyer analyzing the specifics will know how to fight the arresting officer’s account of what actually took place.
+When the facts in a person’s arrest details lead to BAC test results that could be doubted, an expert DUI defense lawyer analyzing the specifics will know how to fight the arresting officer’s account of what actually took place.
 Additionally and often most importantly, they will also be able to increase the chances of success in challenging the accuracy of any breath test results, or the DUI cases where no test was given or it was refused altogether.